 -

-China's Loess plateau, one of the poorest regions in the country. a land renowned for floods, mudslides and famine.
-There is a hope however, the hope of change for the better.
-This documentary covers over 15 years worth of change, for an ambitious project - a new landscape on a vast scale, transf...
+This is China's Loess Plateau, until recently this was one of the most poorest regions in the country.
+A land renowned for floods, mudslides and famine, but with the fanfare comes the hope of change for the better.
+They have successfully transforming a baron landscape into a green and fertile one...